eveasian88/liri-node-app/README.md

 ![alt text](images/movie-this.gif "Movie Search")

-### do-what-it-says 'random text'
+## do-what-it-says 'random text'

-This takes the information in the random.txt file and gives the following output:
+This takes the information in the random.txt file and returns the following:
 - Name: I Want It That Way
 - Artists: Backstreet Boys
 - Album: The Hits--Chapter One